Kotlin/KEEP/proposals/stdlib/result.md

 results.
 "Rethrowing" exceptions with `!!` can be transparent in JVM bytecode in the same way as it happens in Java programs using exceptions.

+> **Update note**: This proves virtually impossible to implement correctly, as there would be no way to distinguish
+> a domain-specific error that needs to be represented in the `Result` type for handling it by the caller from the
+> logic error in the code (a crash) that shall still be represented as exception to be handled in a centralized place
+> of the application for logging, etc.

 All in all, it could provide a safe replacement for checked exceptions on JVM and open a path to a better integration with JVM APIs that rely on checked exceptions.
 However, details of this interoperability will have to be worked out as there are lots of problems down this path.
 We cannot just lift all Java functions with `throws` into